Mikeishiring/Closing-table/README.md

 **Phase 1: Commitment Panel (INPUT)**
 - **Company View:**
-  - Company enters their maximum budget (CMax) and email
+  - Company enters their maximum total compensation (base + optional equity)
-  - Clicks "🔒 Lock Budget & Create Link"
+  - Clicks "Lock it in & Get Link"
-  - Receives a shareable link
+  - Receives a shareable link (works once, expires in 24 hours)

 - **Candidate View:**
   - Candidate opens the company's link
   - Views landing page explaining the mechanism
-  - Enters their walk-away number (CMin) and email
+  - Enters their minimum total compensation (base + optional equity)
-  - Clicks "🔒 Commit & See Your Result"
+  - Clicks "Lock it in & Get Link"

 **Phase 2: Mechanism Processing (LOADING)**
 - Brief animation showing commitment confirmation
-- "CMin Locked.
-Waiting for CMax...
-Running Double-Blind Mechanism...
-Calculating Fair Split..."
+- "Number locked.
+Calculating..."

 **Phase 3: Result Panel (RESULT)**
-- Single dynamic visualization showing:
+- Outcome-only display showing:
-  - **FAIR_SPLIT (Green):** Revealed CMax and CMin, visual bar with "Shared Surplus (50/50)", final offer, and benefit gained
+  - **FAIR_SPLIT (Green):** Final total compensation number with explanation that the mechanism split the difference
-  - **BRIDGE_ZONE (Yellow):** Gap visualization with "10% Bridge Window", suggests human conversation
+  - **BRIDGE_ZONE (Yellow):** "Close Gap" status with a suggested starting point for human negotiation
-  - **NO_DEAL (Red):** Large gap visualization, suggests restarting search
-- Closing Table Signature for successful deals with shareable confirmation link
+  - **NO_DEAL (Red):** "No Deal" status explaining the ranges were too far apart

 **Key features:**
+- **Total compensation:** Base and equity are entered separately but mechanism runs on combined total
 - **Single-flow UI:** Commitment Panel → Loading → Result Panel (no redundant graphics)
-- **Single-use constraint:** Each offer can only be submitted once (enforced with 403 error on re-submission)
+- **Single-use, immediate deletion:** Each offer is deleted immediately after the mechanism runs
-- **Time-limited storage:** Offers expire after 24 hours, results after 7 days
+- **Time-limited storage:** Offers expire after 24 hours if unused, results after 7 days
 - **In-memory only:** All data is ephemeral (lost on server restart)
-- **No permanent storage:** Matches the "no recording" ethos
+- **Outcome-only results:** Only status and final number are stored; no original inputs
+- **No email collection:** Privacy-first design; no email addresses are collected or stored
 - **Pure calculation:** Core mechanism logic is isolated in `calculateDeal(CMax, CMin)` function
-- **No email integration:** Prototype only (stub implementation)
 - **No negotiation history:** Single-shot, no audit trails

 ---